KriaPI/CPP-CMake-template/CONTRIBUTING.md

         Explanation

-Categories include: `Feature`, `Setup`, `BugFix`, `Document`, `Refactor`, `Clean`, `Format` and `WIP`.
+Categories include: `Feature`, `Remove`, `Setup`, `BugFix`, `Document`, `Refactor`, `Format` and `WIP`.
 The description and category together should not exceed 50 characters and the letter after `:` should not be capitalised.
 Use past verb tense.
 Add a new line after the description if a paragraph for further explanations is needed.

 ### Example
     Bugfix: resolved super important issue